Definition, Etiology, PathogenesisTop

 EpidemiologyTop

 The epidemiology of human adenovirus infections varies geographically.
 The most frequently isolated human adenoviruses in immunocompetent individuals include those causing respiratory tract infections (types 1, 2, 3, 5, and 7) or gastrointestinal (GI) infections (types 40 and 41).
 Infections caused by types 1, 2, 5, and 6 occur mainly in the first years of life, and those due to types 3 and 7, at school age.
 Types 3, 4, and 7 are also responsible for epidemics among military recruits.
 Other types (eg, 4, 8, and 19) cause infections in adults.
-Human adenovirus type 11 may lead to severe respiratory tract infections, eg, in young adults taking professional practice (Table 1).
+Human adenovirus type 11 may lead to severe respiratory tract infections, eg, in young adults under stress (Table 1).

 Clinical Features and Natural HistoryTop